atolab/dds-ishapes/README.md

       Where <cxx_install-location> is the location of Cyclone DDS C++ package.

 cyclone_demo_ishapes is intalled in the <cxx_install-location>/bin directory of Cyclone installation.
-To run it  you should need to simply do the following:
+To run it  you  need to simply do the following:

       $ <cxx_install-location>/bin/cyclone_demo_ishapes &
       $ <cxx_install-location>/bin/cyclone_demo_ishapes &